Mamie Garvin Fields: After college

 She began her teaching career in 1908 at Pine Wood, which was a predominantly black school at the time.
 On her return to Charleston in 1909, she became one of the first African-American teachers to be hired in a Charleston County public school.
 She later became principal of the Miller High School in Johns Island for two years.

 After living in Boston for a few years, she returned to Charleston and married Robert Lucas Fields.
 The couple had two sons, Alfred Benjamin and Robert Lionel.
 In 1926, Fields returned to teaching at the Society Corner School.
 During the Depression, she founded the first vacation bible school for migrant workers in Charleston.
 Fields retired from teaching in 1943.

 Activist

 In 1916, Fields joined the City of Charleston Federation of Colored Woman's Club.
 She cofounded the Modern Priscilla Club of Charleston in 1927.
 After retirement, Fields still remained active in women's clubs, and also volunteering in many civic and religious organizations.
 She was a member of the National Association of Colored Women's Clubs, whose mission was to “Lift as they Climb” through charitable, civic and other activities.
 She served as president of the South Carolina Federation of Colored Women's Clubs through 1958 to 1964 and was the superintendent of the Marion Birnie Wilkinson Home for Girls in Cayce, South Carolina.
+In 1969, Fields played a vital role in the opening of Charleston's first public daycare for working mothers after several children lost their lives in a house fire.